Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

     * If there is a lot of RAM available, create volumes from memory.
     * If there is high speed network storage available, it may be beneficial to use it.

-    NOTE: A Lustre filesystem may have issues when used for rpm installations.
-If Lustre is used and there are issues with rpm installations, consider using a different filesystem for `/var/tmp` and `/tmp`.
+    NOTE: A Lustre filesystem may have issues when used for RPM installations.
+If Lustre is used and there are issues with RPM installations, consider using a different filesystem for `/var/tmp` and `/tmp`.

 1. Network access.